The new Harvard Library website is here. Explore the updates and share your feedback.

 Accessing These Materials

-Individual facsimiles are represented in HOLLIS and may be requested for consultation in the Fine Arts Library's Special Collections Study Room.
-Facsimiles of illuminated manuscripts may be browsed using an online inventory.
+Individual facsimiles are represented in HOLLIS and may be requested for consultation in the Fine Arts Library's Special Collections Study Room by appointment only.